jayalabanda/projet-CNES/README.md

 To-do list:

-- [ ] get wind directions with dates
+- [X] get wind directions with dates

+- create gradient map? or exploit the data somehow

 - [ ] use `var_fire` file to retrieve GPS coordinates from pixels
 - [ ] determine what zones of terrain are affected
 - [ ] make the process as automatic as possible